Matteo-Sperti/IoTomatoes/Devices/RealDevices/README.md

 Code to insert a real sensor or actuator in the IoT platform.

 In this example the RaspberryPy must be connected to a DHT11 temperature and humidity sensor.
+The board is connected also to a led to simulate an actuator.

 ## Requirements
 On your RaspberryPy you must install: